 An American Sign Language version is also available and can be accessed directly at http://www.mncdhh.org/makingyourcase.
 Funding for this version was provided through the Telecommunications Access Fund, Minnesota Department of Commerce.
 Adaptations were made to best meet the needs of individuals who are deaf, deafblind, or hard of hearing.

 This six-hour self-study course is designed to help people with developmental disabilities find meaningful jobs and plan a career.
 In this course, participants will create a resume or portfolio of their strengths, skills, and interests; learn how to network and identify potential employers; prepare for an interview; and understand the hiring process.
 The course has been updated to include information on ways that people with autism and other developmental disabilities can find competitive, meaningful employment in the emerging “digital economy.”
 Last updated in 2011.
+LMS conversion 2014.

-NEW!
 Partners in Employment is now available in Spanish. www.partnersinpolicymaking.com/employment-sp

 Partners in Employment EZ Read